LQRrrrr/lqrrrrr.github.io/index.md

   My research interests lie in statistical genomics, causal inference, mediation analysis, and computational biology.
 I am also interested in applying machine learning to financial data.
 2022 is a special year for me.
 I am extremely fortunate to meet kind and nice advisors and many good friends who are also applying to Statistics/Biostatistics/Computer Science/Math/Computational Biology PhD programs in the United States.
 All of them give me support mentally and physically.
 See work for what I have done in 2022.

 </p>
   Due to some personal experiences, I want to make contributions in public health field regarding various diseases.
+If interested in my experiences, just see the blog in this website.
 This is really a long way to go.
 Just be patient and motivated.

 </p>
   You can see and download my Curriculum Vitae through <a href="https://drive.google.com/file/d/1xImYx9ljpaMWl9bEQZZYmt1qKhgmW40H/view?usp=sharing"> Qiuran's CV </a> (updated on Jan, 2023).